needle-mirror/com.unity.animation.rigging/Documentation~/constraints/MultiAimConstraint.md

 |Aim Axis|Specifies the local aim axis of the Constrained Object to use in order to orient its forward direction to the Source Objects.|
 |Up Axis|Specifies the local up axis of the Constrained Object to use in order to orient its upward direction (i.e., roll orientation).|
 |World Up Type|Specifies which mode to use to stabilize the upward direction (i.e., roll orientation) of the Constrained Object.|
 |World Up Axis|A vector in some reference frame that is used to stabilize the upward direction of the Constrained Object.
-This value is used when World Up Type is either Vector or Object Rotation Up, in which case the reference frame is either the world or another object, respectively.
+This value is used when World Up Type is either Vector or Object Rotation Up.
+In those cases, the reference frame is either the world or another object, respectively.
 |World Up Object|A GameObject used as a reference frame for World Up Axis.
 This value is used when World Up Type is either Object Up or Object Rotation Up.|
 |Source Objects|The list of GameObjects that influence the Constrained Object's orientation, and the amount of weight they contribute to the final pose.
 The constraint calculates rotation toward each target to produce a weighted sum. _The order of Source Objects does not affect the result._|
 |Maintain Rotation Offset|Specifies whether to maintain the initial rotation offset between the Constrained Object and the Source Objects.|